-When you have a few beers and are feeling giggly, your body’s there: feeling good, smiling, and having a good time.
+When you have a few beers and you’re feeling giggly, your body’s there: feeling good, smiling, and having a good time.

-When your dog passes away and are feeling sad, your body’s there: feeling the pain of loss and expressing that emotion with tears.
+When your dog passes away and you’re feeling sad, your body’s there: feeling the pain of loss and expressing that emotion with tears.

 When you’re feeling your car lose traction and you’re feeling scared, your body’s there: pumping you with adrenaline and causing you to be on alert.

 When you wake up with that hangover and you smell some gross leftovers in your kitchen, your body’s there: making you feel disgusted in yourself and question your life choices, but also making you run over to pray to the porcelain god.

 When you keep saying the same things over and over again but no one seems to be listening, your body’s there: heating your head, neck, and shoulders with that feeling of anger.

 When you’re doom scrolling through your feed and catch a headline about some fancy new way to fold your t-shirts, you’re surprised you never knew that before and may let out a “WTF?” and open your eyes in a startle response.